 As presented in Table 2-22, Housing Units by Year Structure was Built, in Appendix 2 - Regional Housing Needs Assessment, 96.0 percent of Suisun City's housing stock was built prior to 2000, with 3.1 percent built between 1960 and 1969, 29.3 percent between 1970 and 1979, 27.2 percent built during the 1980s, 20.6 percent built between 1990 and 1999, and 15.3 percent of the units built prior to 1960.
 Of the multifamily complexes in Suisun City, 4.1 percent were constructed prior to 1960, 41.8 percent between 1960 and 1979, 32.3 percent between 1980 and 1999, and 16.9 percent after 2000.
 Given the age of much of Suisun City's housing stock, housing condition could present a risk of displacement for residents, including occupants of single-family homes in the central portion of the city in the Dover Terrace and Heritage Park North and South neighborhoods, where much of the housing stock was built in the 1970s and 1980s, making them over 30 years old, the age where rehabilitation and repairs are more likely to be required if not regularly maintained.
 However, a review of available housing stock for sale on Zillow.com in May 2022 indicates that these units are in fairly good condition on the exterior, with the exception of some of the yards and cracked driveway and patio concrete.
 In contrast to single-family homes, mobile homes are particularly susceptible to deterioration if not properly maintained.
 Approximately 77.0 percent of mobile homes in Suisun City were built between 1960 and 1979 and have therefore aged to a point that some may be in need of repairs or rehabilitation.
-However, to assist those owners of properties in need of repairs or rehabilitation, the City has identified Program 2.C to improve communication of rehabilitation assistance programs currently available for lower-income property owners.
+While City code violation data does not reveal areas of concentrated need for rehabilitation need, staff estimates that areas with the oldest housing stock including the Historic Residential neighborhood in the downtown area and areas west of Walters Road and north of Highway 12, are most likely to need repairs.
+Most newer construction is located in the eastern portion of the city, resulting in a possible concentration of rehabilitation need in western neighborhoods.
+To assist those owners of properties in need of repairs or rehabilitation, the City has identified Program 2.C to improve communication of rehabilitation assistance programs currently available for lower-income property owners, targeting outreach in western neighborhoods and the downtown area.